New Year’s Resolutions for Small Business Owners

 You undoubtedly realize that your digital presence is important to marketing.
 Did your digital presence help you strengthen your business in the past year or did it do little to drive business and consequently, revenue?

-In 2018, make a commitment to your business to make your online presence more effective.
+This year, make a commitment to your business to make your online presence more effective.
 Examples include ensuring your website is mobile-friendly, that your social presence is visible and growing, and that you build or strengthen your online reputation and authority.

 Furthermore, make it a point to update your website more frequently, create and utilize an email marketing list, and generally, look for ways to increase your digital footprint.
 If you wanted to take it to the next level, you could consider using a mobile-first approach to your digital presence.
 The mobile-first approach consists of forming your site to fit smaller screens then adding other material to fit larger screens later.
 It is also known as “progressive enhancement”.